Evian-Zhang/Wispha/README.md

 ![language](https://img.shields.io/badge/language-rust-orange.svg)

-Wispha is a commanline tool for easily displaying project layout.
+Wispha is a commandline tool for easily displaying project layout.

 Other versions: